Andreamsofcake/Resume/README.md

 ##Skills
 **Computers:** HTML, CSS, Javascript (Node and JQuerry), Ruby, Microsoft suite, Google Docs, Epic (Medical Records System) and Computer Aided Drafting.
 Troubleshooting basic computer and mobile device issues.
 Typing 60 wpm.

 **Education:** Curtently at Portland Code School.
-Project management.
+Project management at PCC.
 Graduated from the University of Utah in Summer 2004 with a BFA in Theater Design.
 Graduated with Honors 1999 from West High School.

 I also enjoy, in my spare time Game Design, Hiking, Cooking and Reading.